phlolu/mouse-exercise/README.md

-# mouse-exercise
+# Mouse Exercise
-Mouse clicking exercises to get a user comfortable with using a mouse
+Mouse clicking exercises to get a user (my auntie) comfortable with using a mouse

-## Run App
+### Run App
 https://phlolu.github.io/mouse-exercise/